Context LatticeBy Private Memory Corp

 • Services: Gateway-Go frontdoor, orchestrator core, Memory Bank MCP, Mongo raw, Qdrant, MCP hub

-• Retrieval lanes: fast staged sources prioritize topic_rollups + qdrant + postgres_pgvector
+• Retrieval lanes: fast staged sources prioritize topic_rollups + qdrant; pgvector is available in full/operator stacks

 • Resource target: 2-4 vCPU, 8-12 GB RAM, 25-80 GB SSD